 GOING TO UNI: UCAS Extra

 UCAS Extra can be used as another way of getting a position in university.
-You can access UCAS Extra from 25th February 2020 to 5th July 2020.
+You can access UCAS Extra from the end of February to the beginning of July.

 Why you might use Extra?